 Exelon in Focus

-Headquartered in Chicago, Exelon (EXC) is a Utilities stock that has seen a price change of 9.67% so far this year.
-Currently paying a dividend of $0.36 per share, the company has a dividend yield of 2.93%.
-In comparison, the Utility - Electric Power industry's yield is 2.97%, while the S&P 500's yield is 1.96%.
+Exelon (EXC) is headquartered in Chicago, and is in the Utilities sector.
+The stock has seen a price change of 8% since the start of the year.
+Currently paying a dividend of $0.36 per share, the company has a dividend yield of 2.98%.
+In comparison, the Utility - Electric Power industry's yield is 2.93%, while the S&P 500's yield is 2.02%.

-Looking at dividend growth, the company's current annualized dividend of $1.45 is up 5.1% from last year.
-In the past five-year period, Exelon has increased its dividend 3 times on a year-over-year basis for an average annual increase of 2.64%.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.45 is up 5.1% from last year.
+In the past five-year period, Exelon has increased its dividend 3 times on a year-over-year basis for an average annual increase of 3.12%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Exelon's current payout ratio is 44%.
-This means it paid out 44% of its trailing 12-month EPS as dividend.
+Exelon's current payout ratio is 48%, meaning it paid out 48% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, EXC expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $3.14 per share, which represents a year-over-year growth rate of 0.64%.
+Earnings growth looks solid for EXC for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $3.13 per share, which represents a year-over-year growth rate of 0.32%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, EXC is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report